jeffhowarth/eeprimer/src/rudiments/on_distance.md

 ![Google pyramid](https://developers.google.com/static/earth-engine/images/Pyramids.png)
 _source:_ [_Google_][google]{target=_blank}

 The image above shows how each pixel generalizes the values of a 2x2 block of pixels at the next, more detailed zoom level.
-As a result, pixel scale resembles a _pyramid_ as you move from small scale to large scale images.
+As a result, pixel scale resembles a _pyramid_ as you move from small scale to large scale zoom levels.

-Often when you use a kernel method in the Code Editor, the zoom level of the map in the Code Editor determines the scale of the analysis.
+When you use a kernel method in the Code Editor, the zoom level of the map in the Code Editor determines the scale of the analysis.
 That is why the results appear to change as you zoom in and out; by changing the zoom level, you change the scale of the analysis.

 [google]: https://developers.google.com/earth-engine/guides/scale

 ## Distance image with .reproject(crs)